 The Diversity & Inclusion Resource Center is designed to provide practical and helpful insight, advice, and a path to greater diversity and inclusion in every part of your organization.
-Hundreds of free resources are available to help you better understand and create a deeper connection with your community.
+Hundreds of free resources — including two pioneering diversity studies published by the League — are available to help you better understand and create a deeper connection with your community.

 For the League of American Orchestras, achieving diversity means affirming the inclusion and involvement of a broad representation of our community, reflecting its true make-up, including race, ethnicity and cultural background, gender, sexual orientation, age, socio-economic status, disabilities, education, geography, and religion.
 The League has pledged to:

 To get started, choose an interest area from the menu on the right or scroll down to see the most Recently Added content

 Nearly 1,000 orchestra administrators, musicians, trustees, and volunteers gathered in Baltimore for the League's 71st National Conference June 9-11.
 This year's conference focused on diversity, particularly as it relates to increasing the involvement of members of underrepresented communities in all aspects of our orchestras—on stage, in the board room and the executive offices, and in the audience.

 Powerful address on diversity from The Honorable Elijah Cummings, U.S. Representative (MD-7)

 Keynote speaker Earl Lewis, President of The Andrew W. Mellon Foundation

 Address from DeRay Mckesson, civil rights activist; Address from Dr. Monique Chism, deputy assistant secretary for policy and programs, OESE, U.S. Department of Education; Closing Luncheon Remarks and Panel